 The Giant Ferris Wheel goes every day of the year except for about 10 days in January when it’s closed for maintenance.
 The opening and closing times vary slightly according to the different seasons, so always check here before you go.

-The Prater amusement park is also open all year although most of the rides are closed in winter, with exceptions during holidays and on good-weather days.
+The rest of the Prater amusement park is also open year-round although most of the rides are closed in winter, with exceptions during holidays and on good-weather days.
 The main season, when everything is open, is from mid-March to the end of October.

 More Prater attractions for families